Bertie County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-You should have received a temporary driving permit from the arresting officer.
-This permit is typically valid until your ALR hearing or until the 30-day suspension period begins, whichever comes first.
+- Temporary permit valid until hearing or suspension begins: You may have received a temporary driving permit at the time of your arrest.
+This permit allows you to drive until your ALR hearing or until the suspension period begins, whichever comes first.

 If You Refused Testing